leishiao/leishiao.github.io/Generics/Self Types with Java's Generics.md

 ## `THIS` As Argument Type

 You might have noticed that all the examples use `[this]` and `THIS` as a return type.
 Can’t we also use it as a type for arguments?
-Unfortunately not because while return types are covariant, argument types are contravariant–and `[this]`/`THIS` is inherently covariant.
+Unfortunately not because while return types are covariant, argument types are contravariant, and `[this]`/`THIS` is inherently covariant.
 (Check out [this StackOverflow question](http://stackoverflow.com/q/2501023/2525313) for a brief explanation of these terms.)

 If you try to do it (e.g. by adding `void addChild(THIS node)`) following the approach above, it will seem to work out until you try to create the interfaces that bring `Node`, `SpecialNode`, and `VerySpecialNode` into an inheritance relationship.
 Then the type of `node` can not become more specific as you go down the inheritance tree.